The First-Timer’s Guide to Paris

 Paris Visite Pass (transport only pass)

 If you are planning on arriving in Paris by air for a day trip, it’s a good idea to buy the one day Paris Visite pass for zones 1 to 5.
-This pass will give you unlimited hop-on hop-off public transport travel within these zones, giving you a considerable saving on ticket prices.
+This pass will give you unlimited hop-on-hop-off public transport travel within these zones, giving you a considerable saving on ticket prices.

-Travelling around Paris
+Traveling around Paris

 Fortunately, Paris has a really efficient public transport network, including buses.
 In addition, the city’s underground and over-ground Metro system extends right out into the suburbs.